-ABOUT

 PURPOSE AND NEED

 The Council Bluffs Interstate System was constructed in the 1960s and was developed to the design standards of the time.
 Although routine maintenance projects were completed in the 1980s and 90s, significant changes had not been made to the system.
 It does not have the capacity to carry the number of projected travelers expected in the future.
 Traffic volumes on some areas of I-80 in the project area are currently twice the original design estimates.
 By 2030, the volume between the I-29 interchanges is expected to increase to more than 120,000 vehicles per day.

 GOALS

 The Council Bluffs Interstate System Improvement Program will correct functional design issues while accommodating planned development along the I-29 and I-80 interstate corridors.
 The projects within the program will reduce traffic congestion, provide for projected traffic demands, repair existing roadway conditions, and address existing safety issues.

-While improving safety and traffic issues is the primary concern of the program, Iowa DOT is mindful of the value of improving the visual landscape and has included aesthetic treatments and enhancements as program objectives.
+While improving safety and traffic issues is the primary concern of the program, lowa DOT is mindful of the value of improving the visual landscape and has included aesthetic treatments and enhancements as program objectives.
 An Aesthetics Master Plan for the interstate corridor guides design for the system that incorporates local culture, landscape and other planning initiatives to create a cohesive corridor appearance.

 HOW DID WE GET HERE?

 In 1997, the city of Council Bluffs and Metropolitan Area Planning Agency conducted a study of the interstate system in Council Bluffs.
 This study, known as the Council Bluffs Interstate System Needs Study, indicated that many of the interstate's features do not meet current design standards, guidelines or operational criteria and do not provide adequate traffic capacity.

 In 2002, the lowa DOT initiated the Council Bluffs Interstate System Improvement Program to address the issues raised by the 1997 study and develop solutions for improving the interstate system in the Council Bluffs metropolitan area.
 The improvement program is a multi-year effort that will result in reconstruction of the majority of the Council Bluffs Interstate System.

 Construction on the Council Bluffs Interstate System began in 2008 and is expected to be complete in 2024.
-Projects have been prioritized based on the highest volume of vehicles, benefits to traffic management, and improved safety in the urban areas of the interstate system.
-PROGRAMMATIC APPROACH The Council Bluffs Interstate System Improvement Program is a key project in the Iowa DOT's five-year Transportation Improvement Program.
+Projects have been prioritized based on the highest volume of vehicles, benefits to traffic management, and improved safety in urban areas of the interstate system.

+PROGRAMMATIC APPROACH

+The Council Bluffs Interstate System Improvement Program is a key project in the Iowa DOT's five-year Transportation Improvement Program.
 The program will bundle projects together that can be constructed at the same time in order to decrease the overall length of construction impacts and the administrative costs of the program.

+Members of the Press: